dotnet/ai-samples/src/build-2024/docs/Exercise/06 Modifying Kernel Behavior with Dependency Injection.md

 [06 Modifying Kernel Behavior with Dependency Injection](../../06%20-%20Modifying%20Kernel%20Behavior%20with%20Dependency%20Injection/))

-## Next unit: Exercise - Using Semantic with Web App
+## Next unit: Exercise - Using Semantic kernel with Web App

 [Continue](./07%20Using%20Semantic%20Kernel%20in%20WebApp.md)